 I will delight myself in Your statutes; I will not forget Your word.” – Psalm 119:15-16 NKJV

 Abide in Christ Strategy #4 – Sing Scriptures

 I love to utilize the power of music.
 But not just any music… and not just any Christian music.
 I like to sing Scripture songs (songs that lyrics that are based on a Scripture, or that are simply Scriptures set to music.

-Using my smartphone, I put on music and sing along while I get dressed in the mornings, and while I am washing dishes, or cleaning house, and while I am walking or exercising, and also while I am driving.
+Using my smartphone, I put on music and sing along while I get dressed in the mornings, while I am washing dishes, or cleaning the house, or while I am walking or exercising, and also while I am driving.

 “Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord.” – Collosians 3:16 NKJV

 Julie Meyer, a Dove-nominated artist and worship leader, has been teaching all believers how to do just this.
 She shows that you don’t need to know how to read music or even sing in tune.
 All you need is Scripture and a willingness to engage God in song.
 As you do, you will see heartache turn into hope, despair into destiny, fear into fearlessness.
 You stand on the Word, pray it, and even memorize it.
 Now it’s time to sing it.

 Abide in Christ Strategy #5 – Write the Word

 Psalms 1 says that “blessed” is the person whose delight is in